LF-Engineering/da-ds/bugzilla/README.md

 select Bugzilla as an engine and other parameters that determine the intended behavior.

-These are the needed environment variables to run Bugzilla:
+These are the needed environment variables to run Bugzilla DA-DS:
 - DA_BUGZILLA_ENDPOINT={}
     - bugzilla url